bgonzalezbustamante/CPS-Ranking/README.md

 ## Researchers to be Added

-1. Rocio Zepeda Majmud (ID TvCsGuwAAAAJ).
-2. Ariel Alvarez Martinez (ID 4qdstdgAAAAJ).
-3. Jaquelin Morillo Remesnitzky (ID 1ZuEcHUAAAAJ).
-4. Tito Olavarría A. (ID Wb0oL9gAAAAJ).
+1.

 *Note: If you like to suggest someone, please [open an issue](https://github.com/bgonzalezbustamante/CPS-Ranking/issues/new) on GitHub or send an email to  cps-ranking@training-datalab.com.
-The next measurement will be collected by December 2024.*
+The next measurement will be collected by March 2025.*

 ## Disclaimer